-These Garlic Herb Instant Pot Potatoes are so creamy inside, so easy to make and loaded with flavor!
-Just a couple minutes prep is all this delicious side dish requires!
+These Garlic Herb Instant Pot Potatoes are so easy to make and loaded with flavor!
+With delicate Creamer potatoes, garlic, and herbs, this is a side dish that everyone loves.
+Just a couple of minutes’ prep is all you need!

-For larger, “baked” potatoes, 15-20 minutes is necessary, and sometimes longer if the potatoes are quite large.
+For larger Instant Pot “baked” potatoes, 15-20 minutes is necessary, and sometimes longer if the potatoes are quite large.

 For diced potatoes when mashing, 2-3 minutes is lots, as the pieces are so small to begin with.

-When cooking potatoes in the pressure cooker, a quick release is recommended (especially with the smaller potatoes as they will become overcooked more quickly).
-With Instant Pot baked potatoes, a natural pressure release may be better.
+Aside from the cooking time, you need to plan for the release time as well.
+In general, a quick release is recommended for potatoes, especially with the smaller potatoes as they will become overcooked more quickly.
+But for Instant Pot baked potatoes, a natural pressure release may be better.

 - If you don’t have Creamer potatoes, you can make this recipe with cubed red potatoes (about 1″ in size).
 The cook time won’t change!

-- If you want to jazz up these Instant Pot potatoes, drain the broth and add a splash of cream and a teaspoon of basil pesto.
+- If you want to jazz up the dish, drain the broth when the potatoes are done.
+Then add a splash of cream, and a teaspoon of basil pesto.

-- If you want a cheesy twist, drain the broth, add a drizzle of ranch and a sprinkling of shredded cheddar cheese.
+- For a cheesy twist, drain the broth, add a drizzle of ranch, and a sprinkling of shredded cheddar cheese.

-- Instant Pot Pork Tenderloin with Garlic Herb Rub
+- Pork Tenderloin: This Instant Pot Pork Tenderloin with Garlic Herb Rub is fall-apart tender and perfectly seasoned with a blend of savory spices.

 Pin this recipe to save for laterPin this recipe to your favorite board